 Record video directly from the camera

-- 1. Go to Video > Stream. - 2.
+- 1. Go to Video > Image. - 2.
 To start a recording, click .

 If you haven't set up any storage, click and .
-For instructions on how to set up network storage, see
+For instructions on how to set up network - To stop recording, click again storage, see